-To be eligible, Virginia residents must be at least 60 years of age OR 18 and older and declared disabled.
+To be eligible, Virginia residents must be at least 60 years of age, or 18 and older and declared disabled.
 They must also be assessed to have a need for significant care on a regular basis.
-The local social service staff will conduct an individual assessment for individuals who may be in the target population.
+The local social service staff will conduct an assessment for individuals who may be in the target population.

-This program is designed for low-income families, although the exact criterion in order to be financially eligible remains unpublished.
-That being said, eligibility is based on the state’s median income (with last published figures for a single individual at approximately $50,340 / year and a household of two at approximately $65,832 / year), with each local social services office setting the percentage of median income used for eligibility purposes.
-Please note that the median income is updated in October of each year.
+This program is designed for low-income families, although the exact criteria to be financially eligible remains unpublished.
+That being said, eligibility is based on the state’s median income (the last published figures are $43,267 a year for a single individual and $80,615 for the yearly median household income), with each local social services office setting the percentage of median income used for eligibility purposes.

-A variety of care services are provided to AS Program participants all of which are intended to increase the independence of the individual and help them to remain living at home or in their community.
+A variety of care services are provided to AS Program participants, all of which are intended to increase the independence of the individual and help them remain living at home or in their community.
 These include: